Safe Consumption Sites Are Coming to New England This Year

 "We do basic ambulatory urgent care type things here.
 We can check a blood pressure, we can do a strep test, we can bandage a wound, et cetera," said Peterson.

-Later this year, VICTA is hoping to add a new service in Providence - safe consumption site.
+Later this year, VICTA is hoping to add a new service in Providence -- a safe consumption site.

 "We recognize that people who want sobriety or recovery one day may not want it the next day, and we think that it's important to help keep people alive so that they can live their best lives in recovery, whatever that means for them," she said.